LatticeQCD/SIMULATeQCD/docs_src/03_applications/03_multiLevel.md

 # Multi-level algorithm

 The Multi-level algorithm has been implemented according to Martin Lüscher and Peter Weisz's idea of sub-lattice updates, see  [hep-lat/0108014v1](https://doi.org/10.1088/1126-6708/2001/09/010) (and also Harvey Meyer's paper [hep-lat/0209145](https://doi.org/10.1088/1126-6708/2003/01/048)).
 There are two sub-lattice updates: HB and OR,  same as the standard ones [Gauge Updates (HB and OR)](../05_modules/04_gaugeUpdates.md#gauge-updates-hb-and-or) but performed within a sub lattice.
-For details see luscherweisz.h and luscherweisz.cu.
+For details see luscherweisz.h and luscherweisz.cpp.

 After the sub-lattice updates, the observables will be measured.
 Currently the calculations of energy-momentum tensor, polyakovloop and color-electric correlators have been implemented.
-For details, see SubLatMeas.h and SubLatMeas.cu.
+For details, see SubLatMeas.h and SubLatMeas.cpp.

 To compile, one can `make` the executable `sublatticeUpdates`.
 You can then find it under `applications/sublatticeUpdates`.
 The example parameter file is found under `parameter/sublatticeUpdates.param` and looks like this:
 ```shell